particledatagroup/hep-resources/README.md

 # Literature databases

 * [ADS](http://ads.harvard.edu/):
-    The SAO/NASA Astrophysics Data System is a Digital Library portal offering access to 13 million bibliographic records in Astronomy and Physics.
-The ADS search engine also indexes the full-text for approximately four million publications in this collection and tracks citations, which now amount to over 80 million links.
+    The SAO/NASA Astrophysics Data System is a Digital Library portal offering access to 15 million bibliographic records in Astronomy and Physics.
+The ADS search engine also indexes the full-text for many publications in this collection and tracks citations.
 The system also provides access and links to a wealth of external resources, including electronic articles hosted by publishers and arXiv, data catalogs and a variety of data products hosted by the astronomy archives worldwide.
-The ADS can be accessed at:

 * [arXiv.org](https://arXiv.org):
     A repository of full-text articles in physics, astronomy, mathematics, computer science, statistics, nonlinear sciences, quantitative finance, quantitative biology, electrical engineering and systems science, and economics.
 Papers are submitted by registered authors to arXiv, often as preprints in advance of submission to a journal for publication; includes postprints, working papers, and other relevant material.
 Established in 1991, the repository is interlinked with ADS and INSPIRE, among others.
 Readers can browse subject categories or search by author, title, abstract, date, and other fields.
 Receive daily update alerts for subfields by email or RSS.